KimBergstroem/geoMastermind-Game/README.md

 <b>Visit the deployed site:</b> [geoMastermind](https://kimbergstroem.github.io/PP2/)

-Get ready to put your geography skills to the test with GeoMastermind!
+Get ready to put your geography skills to the test with geoMastermind!

 This exciting mini game, built with <b>JavaScript</b> as base and <b>HTML/CSS</b>, challenges you to answer ten questions about locations, landmarks, cultures, and more from around the world.

 With different levels of difficulty, you can compete against yourself or challenge your friends to see who can achieve the highest score.
-With its fun and engaging gameplay, <b>GeoMastermind</b> is the perfect way to learn more about the world and test your knowledge.
+With its fun and engaging gameplay, <b>geoMastermind</b> is the perfect way to learn more about the world and test your knowledge.
 Are you ready to become a <b>geoMastermind</b>?

 ![Language uses](https://img.shields.io/github/languages/count/kimbergstroem/PP2)